dsc-courses/dsc10-2021-fa/syllabus.md

 ## Textbooks and Materials

-The primary textbook for this class is [Dive Into Data Science](https://eldridgejm.github.io/dive_into_data_science/front.html), a free online textbook that is currently under development specifically for DSC 10.
+The primary textbook for this class is [Dive Into Data Science (DDS)](https://eldridgejm.github.io/dive_into_data_science/front.html), a free online textbook that is currently under development specifically for DSC 10.

-As the primary textbook is still a work in progress and doesn't yet cover everything we cover in this course, we'll also use a supplementary textbook, [Inferential Thinking](https://inferentialthinking.com), which is again a free online book.
+As the primary textbook is still a work in progress and doesn't yet cover everything we cover in this course, we'll also use a supplementary textbook, [Computational Inferential Thinking (CIT)](https://inferentialthinking.com), which is again a free online book.
 This book comes from Berkeley's version of this course and uses slightly different Python commands, but the underlying concepts are the same.

 You will also need access to a computer and a stable internet connection to participate in this course.
 UCSD has a Laptop Loaner program which may be helpful, but you should also contact us if you have any concerns about access to technology.
 You will not need a webcam for this course.